-Since the passage of Burlington's HAP in October 2015, the City has made substantial progress.
-Specifically, for a fifth consecutive year, the Burlington Housing Trust Fund was funded at almost twice its historic level, provided additional support for the preservation of affordable housing for residents of the North Avenue Cooperative to improve their homes, and the City has completed its second year monitoring the permanent affordability of units created by the Inclusionary Zoning Ordinance.

-Additionally, in November 2017, the City adopted planBTV: Downtown Code, the new downtown formbased aimed at reducing uncertainty of development permits and encouraging new housing investment.
-Progress continued too, between the City and its partners - the University of Vermont and Champlain College - in the pursuit of strategies for housing college students to improve the quality of life in nearinstitution neighborhoods and reduce pressure on rents.
-To this end, in the last three years, these institutions have each built new on campus housing for about 300 students, with one new residential building opening in the fall of 2018.
+In the Mayor's and City Council's Housing Action Plan (HAP), 22 initiatives were outlined to decrease the cost of housing, increase the supply of housing and ensure Burlington is more affordable, inclusive, livable, walkable, sustainable, and vibrant for all its residents.
+Since the passage of the HAP in October 2015, the City has made substantial progress.
+Specifically, the Burlington Housing Trust Fund was funded at almost twice its historic level, providing additional support for the preservation of affordable housing.
+Additionally, in November 2017, the City adopted planBTV: Downtown Code, the new downtown formbased code aimed at reducing uncertainty of development permits and encouraging new housing investment.
+Progress continued too, between the City and its partners - the University of Vermont and Champlain College in the pursuit of strategies for housing more of its college students and improving the quality of life in near-campus neighborhoods and reducing pressure on rents.
+Over the past four years, these institutions have each built new on-campus housing for about 300 students.